NateEag/how-i-code/content/dates-and-times.rst

 on date and time fields and show them in the interface.
 They may be hidden by default, but if so make them easy to discover.

 ..
+TODO Figure out where to link https://qntm.org/abolish, which makes an excellent case that timezones are in fact useful constructs and setting a global timezone would be a stupid mistake.

+..
 TODO Hyperlink 'it is not perfect' to the finite quality essay once it's done.